What is Workers’ Compensation?

 Yes.
 However, Social Security will receive an offset towards its monthly obligation to you depending on a complicated offset formula, and the amount of the credit varies on a case by case basis.
 Be very careful about settling a workers’ compensation case when you are on Social Security, Medicare, or have a reasonable expectation of being on Medicare within 30 months.
 In some cases, to protect your future Medicare entitlement, a Medicare Set Aside must be done.
 This is when a certain portion of your settlement is set aside to pay for your future work-related medical expenses.

 If my workers’ compensation claim is denied what should I do?

 The answer to this question depends on what aspects of your claim are being denied.
 If you are denied indemnity benefits, or if your entire claim is denied, you can file a Disputed Claim for Compensation with the Office of Workers’ Compensation, which is commonly referred to as a “1008″ form.
 When a 1008 form is filed that starts the process towards a workers’ compensation trial.
 On accepted claims, denial of medical treatment requires filing an appeal of the denial on a ”1009″ form.

 How is a workers’ compensation attorney paid?

-Am I required to retain an attorney to pursue a workers compensation claim?
+Am I required to retain an attorney to pursue a workers’ compensation claim?

-You are not required to retain an attorney and can pursue your claim yourself but we highly recommend retaining an attorney who is experienced in handling workers’ compensation matters.
+You are not required to retain an attorney and you can pursue your claim yourself, but we recommend retaining an attorney who is experienced in handling workers’ compensation matters.
 The workers’ compensation laws are much more complex than they need to be and are constantly changing.
 We also recommend retaining an attorney early on in the process as many decisions made early on in the claim significantly affect the indemnity benefits and medical treatment you may receive, as well as the outcome of litigation or settlement value later on if the claim goes that far.

-Can I settle my workers compensation case?
+Can I settle my workers’ compensation case?